Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/07a_Settings.md

 ![Lifetime execution log in days](../../Assets/Screenshots/ActindoWorkFlow/Settings/Settings.png "[Lifetime execution log in days]")

 - *Lifetime execution log in days*
     Enter the number of days for which the execution log history should be available.
 For detailed information, see [EXECUTION LOG](06b_ExecutionLog.md).
-The field is locked when the *Apply from default* toggle is active.
+The field is locked when the *Apply from default hierchary* toggle is active.